Master of Public Administration Executive Track

 - PP 5350.
 Urban and Regional Policy

-- Other courses as approved from GEOG and LAW
+- Other courses from GEOG and LAW

 Sample Course Sequence